bigmac7/bible/README.md

 A simple command-line interface for downloading and reading the Bible.

+This is simply a project for me to learn Rust, however if useful, let me know and I'll carry on maintaining it

 ## Features

 *   Download and read the Bible from the command line.